 Household Products was for many years Sara Lee's smallest but most global group.
 The original plan was to sell the division as a single unit, and Goldman Sachs was hired in 2009 to explore this route.
 In the end, no single buyer could be found.
 However Unilever agreed to acquire the group's portfolio of European body care products for almost €1.2bn.
 Brands included dusch das, Badedas, Radox, Delial, Matey and Fissan for kids, Monsavon, Williams, Brylcreem hair styling products and Zwitsal babycare.
 Sanex was also part of that deal, but Unilever was ordered to sell on the brand by European competition regulators, and it was eventually acquired by Colgate-Palmolive.
 Procter & Gamble signed up to acquire the Ambi-Pur air fresheners unit for €260m.

 However, the divestment process was interrupted when CEO Brenda Barnes suffered a stroke in May 2010 and was forced to take emergency medical leave.
 She relinquished her post permanently in August in order to concentrate on recovering her health.
+(Barnes, sadly, died in 2017 at the age of just 63).
 Marcel Smits, previously EVP & CFO, was appointed as CEO, and pressed ahead with the break-up.

 Another pillar of the old group's North American operations was sold later that same year.
 Sara Lee Bakery had been the largest fresh bread company in the United States, with sales of $2.1bn in fiscal 2010.
 In November 2010, the group announced a deal to sell that business, including more than 40 bakery plants across the country, to Grupo Bimbo of Mexico for $959m.
 That deal closed in Sept 2011, and Bimbo subsequently acquired the group's remaining bakery business in Spain and Portugal as well.
 A small bakery business in Australia was sold to McCain Foods in 2012.